I belong to the Jbel Sheshar tribal confederation, and more specifically I am of the Banu Amrane located in Djellal.

 1) The Beni Barbar, who still occupy the Bejer Wadi, from Zawia to Siar.
 The Nememsha had built “Thakelt Allemoush”, meaning “Village of the Nememsha” in Tashawit, on the edge of this wadi.

 2) The Wlad Sultan, who occupy the northern part of Sheshar and are subdivided into Maafa, Ashesh, Tifoura, and Beni Amrane.
 Maafa are based mainly in Taberga, Beni Amrane in Djellal, Tameït and Zawia.

-3) The Nememsha; completely isolated from Sheshar today, and have become nomadic, a tribe which includes three fractions: the Ouled R’shash, the Brasha and the Alaouna.
-The founding ancestor of the Nememsha was a certain Mohamed bin Othmane.
+3) The Nememsha; completely isolated from Sheshar today, and have become nomadic, a tribe which includes three fractions: the Wlad R’shash, the Brasha and the Alaouna.
+The founding ancestor of the Nememsha was a certain Mohamed bin Othman.
 His three sons produced these three branches and were named after them.